KeithSloan/FreeCAD_Python_GDML/README.md

 clicking on one the icons will create a GDML object with default values.
 You can then edit the properties via the properties window.
 The parameters should be the same as in the GDML user guide.

 GDML objects supported in this

-GDMLBox
+1. GDMLBox
-GDMLCone
+2. GDMLCone
-GDMLElTube
+3. GDMLElTube
-GDMLEllipsoid
+4. GDMLEllipsoid
-GDMLSphere
+5. GDMLSphere
-GDMLTrap
+6. GDMLTrap
-GDMLTube
+7. GDMLTube

+## Viewing Volumes

 The first icon on the workbench bar is different.
 If you select a object like a volume via the Combo view - Model - Labels & Attributes and then click on the icon it will cycle the display mode of the selected object and all its children.